Nabcellent/wasiliana/README.md

 ### Installation

-You can install the package via npm or yarn:
+You can install the package via yarn or npm:
 ```bash
 yarn add @nabcellent/wasiliana
 ```